Runly/CircularProgressView/README.md

 <img src="https://github.com/Runly/CircularProgressView/blob/master/demo/demo.gif" width = "300" height = "533.4" align=center />

+- This gif's speed is a little faster than really.

 ### Usage ###

 - Add it in your **root** `build.gradle` at the end of repositories: